zaerl/mojibake/README.md

 # Mojibake

 Mojibake is a low-level Unicode library written in C99.
+THIS IS AN EXPERIMENTAL LIBRARY.
+DO NOT USE.

 ## API